sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

-The notion of scaling precautionary or corrective (so-called "make good") actions in response to information is encompassed in the concept of Adaptive Environmental Management (AEM).
+The notion of scaling precautionary, or corrective (so-called "make good") actions in response to information is encompassed in the concept of Adaptive Environmental Management (AEM).
 In the context of groundwater a Groundwater Model Multi Criteria Analysis (GMMCA) was proposed as an enhanced a Multi Criteria Analysis (MCA) designed to incorporate geological, hydrological, environmental and economic attributes within the AEM paradigm [@Beckers2013].
 Both the GMMCA, and the concept of scaling precaution have the intent to enable regulatory flexibility, and to refine and improve risk mapping over time [@Beckers2013].